jacktran5665/jacktran5665/README.md

-# 💫 About Me:
+# Welcome to my Space Odyssey 🌠

 🚀 **Mission**: Explore the universe with AI
 🌌 **Current Project**: Using ML to model celestial phenomena
 🛠️ **Tech Stack**: Python | TensorFlow | PyTorch | Simulations

-echo "I am Jack, a Space AI Engineer at Georgia Tech"
+# Let's Build the Future of Space Together.
-echo "The stars are not the limit.
+echo "I am Jack, a Space AI Engineer at Georgia Tech" echo "The stars are not the limit.
 They are just the beginning."